rsyncOSX/RsyncOSXdocs/content/post/Important.md

 ## Aborting a task

 Please be aware it is an external task not controlled by RsyncOSX, which executes the command line tool `rsync`.
 RsyncOSX is monitoring the task for progress and termination.
-The user can abort a tasks at any time.
+The user can abort a task at any time.
 Please let the abort to finish and cleanup before starting a new task.
 It might take a few seconds.
 If not RsyncOSX might become unresponsive.

 One of many advantages of utilizing `rsync` is that it can restart and continue the synchronize task from where it was aborted.